dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 #### Extracting data from a string

-You can get the individual characters (as strings) or individual character codes (as integers) from a string.
+You can get the individual characters (as Strings) or individual character codes (as ints) from a string.

 You can also extract a substring or split a string into a list of substrings.